bordoni/fakerpress/readme.txt

 Thank you for wanting to make FakerPress better for everyone!
 [We salute you](https://www.youtube.com/watch?v=8fPf6L0XNvM).

 == Changelog ==

+= 0.6.5 &mdash; 26 of April 2024 =

+* Fix - Ensure meta generation for Users, Terms and Comments work since changes made on version `0.6.2`. props @helgatheviking

 = 0.6.4 &mdash; 21 of April 2024 =